-As a neonatologist working in a neonatal intensive care unit (NICU), I care for the sickest and most premature infants.
-At the Oishei Children's Hospital and Millard Fillmore Suburban Hospital, I collaborate with fellows, residents, medical students, nurse practitioners, nurses — and other health care professionals involved in the care of infants in the NICU — to help these fragile infants overcome severe challenges to grow and thrive.
+As a neonatologist, I care for the sickest and extremely premature infants in the neonatal intensive care unit (NICU) at John R. Oishei Children's Hospital and Millard Fillmore Suburban Hospital.
+I work collaboratively with fellows, residents, medical students, nurse practitioners, nurses — and other health care professionals to provide highest quality care for newborns admitted to the NICU.